ajiagahari/webpack-easee-rental/README.md

+# webpack-easee-rental
-# Webpack Boilerplate
+use Webpack Boilerplate

-A webpack boilerplate that includes the following libs:
+use libs:

 * jQuery
 * bootstrap